ibm-cloud-docs/power-iaas/getting-started-PER.md

 If you are migrating the existing workloads to a new PER-enabled workspace, back up the data from the existing workspace, and restore the data to the new PER-enabled workspace.

-Currently, the `CHE01` and `MON01` data centers do not support PER.
-Therefore, continue to use Cloud Connections for interconnectivity between other parts of the IBM network.
+Only `CHE01` and `MON01` data centers are not PER-enabled.
+Therefore, use Cloud Connections for interconnectivity between other parts of the IBM network.